grayshirts/spring-ctx-groovy/README.md

 def myUserService = ctx.App.myUserService
 ```

-But the most important feature is to use with the
+But the most important feature is to use it with the
 [Remote Shell](http://docs.spring.io/spring-boot/docs/1.4.6.RELEASE/reference/html/production-ready-remote-shell.html)
 included in the *Spring Boot Actuator* module, to access within the console through a SSH session
 to the Spring Context using the `repl groovy`, like in the awesome *Grails Console*.